ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] There are 12 Major Keys on a green piece of paper?
 - [x] How to unlock red door that's underground.
 - [ ] Get to Drafting Studio with magnifying glass for paper model of safe.
+	- [ ] Allows you to put in code but don't know
 - [ ] Get reservoir down to 6 for "entry level".
 - [x] Find admin key for black bridge.
 Maybe it's in the book in the book store titled the curse of black bridge.
 Need at least 40 dollars to buy it though.
 - [ ] Maid's Chamber has a small statue of the made angel with a broom with the letter MILA.